conmccoid/Fractures-Code/Notes.md

 Due to the weird interplay between the nonlinearities, or just because Python shell matrices are challenging, I've had to drop the built-in PETSc Newton solver for a custom one (which I probably should have done first).
 I will still use the built-in PETSc KSP solvers.

+New workflow implemented but need to redo load balances on examples, esp.
+CTFM and L.

 #### Trust region

 If the Newton step lies closer to the fixed point iterate than it does to the previous iterate, then we can accept it.